BioRadOpenSource/ish/README.md

 ## Record Types

 - `line`: match against one line at a time, a-la `grep`
-- `fasta`: match against the sequence portion of fastq records.
+- `fastx`: match against the sequence portion of FASTA or FASTQ records.

 ## ish-aligner